- Forgiveness in Relationships: How to Let Go of Anger & Resentment - March 20, 2023

 This week, we are going to go through a series looking at the effects of grief eating after a loss.
 It involves a new relationship a person overcoming loss can develop with food that can become a real problem over time.

-When we think of grief eating, we think of those romantic comedies where a girl indulges a bucket of ice-cream after the loss of a relationship.
+When we think of grief eating, we think of those romantic comedies where a girl indulges a bucket of ice cream after the loss of a relationship.
 Grief eating, however, isn’t as simplistic as a sulking session with comfort foods and your best friends.
-Splurging on comfort foods can turn into daily events that can get out of control when we don’t know how to control our emotion ties to food and grief eating.
-Let us dive into understanding why we turn to food to overcome our grief and the effects it can have on our grief recovery journey.
+Splurging on comfort foods can turn into daily events that can get out of control when we don’t know how to control our emotional ties to food and grief eating.
+Let us understand why we turn to food to overcome our grief and the effects it can have on our grief recovery journey.

 Why Do We Overeat When We’re Grieving?